aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 ```

 This will replace all references to `MyParam` with the string `'my-value'`,
-and `MyParam` will be removed from the 'Parameters' section of the template.
+and `MyParam` will be removed from the 'Parameters' section of the resulting template.

 ## Nested Stacks